Last Updated: February 2024

-Rental real estate is an investment that requires proper management to maximize its profit potential.
-While some choose to manage these assets themselves, others choose to outsource to professional third party companies.
-Either method can be effective, but both involve overseeing a large scope of tasks such as tenant screening, rent collection, and handling unexpected maintenance repairs.
-Since management companies charge anywhere between 6-12% of rent revenues for their services, it is best to thoroughly understand what is required for successful rental property management beforehand.
+Rental real estate investments require proper management to maximize profit potential.
+While some self-manage these assets, others outsource to professional third party companies.
+Regardless of method, all property management involves overseeing a wide scope of tasks such as rent collection and handling unexpected maintenance repairs.
+Since management companies charge anywhere between 6-12% of rent revenues, it is best to understand what is required for successful rental property management beforehand.

 Property Management by Property Type